LAS VEGAS — The slender man turned to the mountains and cursed.

 That’s not quite true.
 We chatted with a number of players who live elsewhere, citing tee-time reservation systems as their conduit to Wildhorse, the price lighting up like The Strip at night.
-A price that can be a panacea to those who have come out on the business end of their trip.
+It is a price that can be a panacea to those who have come out on the business end of their trip.

 The cursing man at the beginning of our story does not want his real name published.
-When asked why, he shoots a glare that makes me wish I had not identified myself.
+When asked why, he shoots a glare that makes us wish we had not identified ourselves.
 Let us call him “Jim.”